Divorce

 Divorcing When You Didn’t Marry In Canada

 If you didn’t marry in Canada, you can still legally get a divorce here.
 Divorce in Canada is based on residency, not the place of marriage.
-So, if you or your spouse has lived in Canada for at least one year you can obtain a divorce here.
+So, if you or your spouse has lived in Canada for at least one year you can obtain a divorce here, on any of the grounds for divorce.